Get a quote

 4. How much experience do you have using fireworks?

-6. Did your neighbors okay the use of fireworks?
+6. Did you receive permission from your neighbors to light fireworks?

 Regardless, if someone is hurt because of the fireworks you set off, you should tend to their medical needs and contact your insurance company.